Olu-Richard/Password_Manager/README.md

 - Integrate more web scraping features to fetch and display favicon images for websites.

-## Contributing

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request.

 ## Contact

 If you have any questions or suggestions, feel free to reach out: